-We are not reopening complaints that have already been closed.
 When responding to complaints, we always tell customers that they have 6 months to raise any concerns over our decision to the Financial Ombudsman Service (FOS).
-If you have new or different concerns, then we’ll be happy to review those as part of any new complaint you raise with us.
+If you have new or different concerns, then we’ll be happy to review those as part of any further communication you choose to make with us.

-14. You have made an offer to refund my POPI policy premium.
+14. You have made an offer to refund my PPI policy premium.
 Will that offer change?

 No. We will stand by any offer to settle a complaint that has already been made to you or a third party acting on our behalf.

 15. I have a complaint that has been referred to the FOS.
 What will happen now?

 We will work with the FOS and provide them with all of the relevant case notes to allow them to complete their investigation.
 We will also liaise directly with the FOS to deal with complaints as quickly as we can.

 In the meantime, we will be unable to discuss the complaint with you, whilst FOS completes their investigation.